fyne-io/fyne/README.md

 ## Prerequisites

 As Fyne uses CGo you will require a C compiler (typically gcc).
-On Linux the "gcc" package may already be installed, if not youru package manager should have it.
+On Linux the "gcc" package may already be installed, if not your package manager should have it.
 On macOS you should install XCode from the Mac App Store, you will also need to run "xcode-select --install" if you have not used the command line tools before.
 With Windows this can be included by installing TDM-GCC from http://tdm-gcc.tdragon.net/download.